BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Washington State Stats and Trends

-- Washington State has played seven games, with four wins against the spread.

-- This year, the Washington State Cougars have two against the spread wins in three games as an underdog of 4.5 points or more.
+- This season, the Washington State Cougars have two ATS wins in three games as an underdog of 4.5 points or more.

-- Washington State's games this year have gone over the total in two out of seven opportunities (28.6%).

-- The Washington State Cougars rack up just 2.7 more points per game (25.7) than the BYU Cougars allow (23).
+- The Washington State Cougars score 25.7 points per game, comparable to the 23.0 the BYU Cougars surrender.

-- When Washington State puts up more than 23 points, it is 2-1 against the spread and 3-0 overall.
+- Washington State is 2-1 against the spread and 3-0 overall in games when it puts up more than 23.0 points.

-- When Washington State piles up over 391.6 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Washington State churns out more than 391.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year the Washington State Cougars have turned the ball over 12 times, one more than the BYU Cougars' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.